Skip to content

 I was born in Cornélio Procópio, in the interior of Paraná.
 At just two years old, I moved to Rio de Janeiro — my father was completing his specialisation with the legendary Professor Ivo Pitanguy.
 Although I was too young to understand, that period planted a seed.
 Years later, when it was my turn to choose a speciality, the path seemed natural.

 I graduated in Medicine from UEL and completed my residency in General Surgery at the same institution.
-But the real transformation came when I was accepted at the Ivo Pitanguy Clinic and in the 38th Ward of the Santa Casa de Misericórdia do Rio de Janeiro, through PUC-RIO.
-Three years immersed in the school that trained the greatest names in Brazilian plastic surgery.
+A decisive stage in my training came when I was accepted at the Ivo Pitanguy Clinic and in the 38th Ward of the Santa Casa de Misericórdia do Rio de Janeiro, through PUC-RIO.
+It was three years of immersion in one of the most influential schools in Brazilian plastic surgery.

 Professor Pitanguy did not just teach technique.
 He conveyed a philosophy: each face tells a story, and the surgeon must know how to read it before modifying it.
 I carry this teaching into every consultation.